Brown-University-Library/rab/README.md

 vitro-template
 ===========

-This repo is a tempate for building [Vitro](https://github.com/vivo-project/Vitro/) projects.
+This repo is a template for building [Vitro](https://github.com/vivo-project/Vitro/) projects.
 Vitro is useful as an adminstrative interface to a triple store.

 Some things I hope to do with this.